 Currently, Tidepool is involved in two key clinical trials:

-- The Replace BG study being conducted by T1D Exchange in order to show that CGM data as accurate to use for insulin dosing as fingerstick data is, and
+- A so-called Replace BG study being conducted by T1D Exchange in order to show that CGM data as accurate to use for insulin dosing as fingerstick data is, and

 And beyond those two trials, Howard tells us they now have a backlog of requests from researchers.
 They get contacted multiple times a week, and have had to turn down some asks for Tidepool’s participation simply because they’re a small team with limited bandwidth.